samluyk/PHPLedger/README.md

 # PHPLedger

-This program is meant to categorize and log every penny made and spent, and store it in a database for logging purposes and future visualization.
+This program was created to be a ledger that allows me to store and categorize all the money I make and spend, and save it in a database for logging purposes and visualization.

-It is unique to my own personal situation but can be adapted to fit other use cases.
+It's meant only to run locally.
+It's also my first "real" attempt at a project, git, and good documentation so please go easy on me.

 ### Requirements:
-- wampserver3.1.9 (windows) or the following on linux
+- wampserver3.1.9 (on windows) or the following on linux
 - php 7.2.18
 - php extensions: mysqli curl mbstring
 - mysqli 5.7.26